MicrosoftDocs/learn/learn-pr/azure-networking/create-first-azure-front-door/includes/6-exercise-test-front-door.md

 1. Download and install [Git for Windows](https://git-scm.com/download/win).
 Use all default settings during installation.
 You'll need Git to clone the **gotestwaf** repository to your local machine.

-1. Once both software are installed, open **Git Bash** and run `git clone https://github.com/wallarm/gotestwaf.git` to download the **GoTestWAF** files to your local machine.
+1. Once you've installed both Go and Git for Windows, open **Git Bash** and run `git clone https://github.com/wallarm/gotestwaf.git` to download the **GoTestWAF** files to your local machine.

     :::image type="content" source="./../media/6-clone.png" alt-text="Screenshot of cloning the gotestwaf repository with Git.":::